b-lukaszuk/BS_wJ_eng/contents/sort.md

 ```

 The above should work similar to the built-in `sort` (here we use
-`by=geEngNumeral` because that's how you pass keyword arguments to a function).
+`by=getEngNumeral` because that's how you pass keyword arguments to a function).

 ```jl
 s = """